 Good studio space situated close to where you live in Melbourne is hard to find.
-Somewhere affordable, somewhere you can leave your stuff set up, where there is a supportive group of likeminded people.
+Sandbox has affordable studio space, somewhere you can leave your stuff set up, with a supportive group of likeminded people.

 To regularly host interstate and international artists as caretakers and contributors to the Sandbox social culture.